A Step-by-Step Guide to Automated Power Line Vegetation Analysis

 - Sections grouped and structured for crew prioritization

-Step 5: Export Data for CAD and GIS
+Export Data for CAD and GIS

-Export your results in multiple formats:
+Export your results in multiple formats ready for further analysis or integration:

 - SHP files for GIS systems